soleary16/data_contracts/README.md

 The following are the business requirements:

-- Data is monitored to ensure it is updated by 9am every day
+- Data is monitored to ensure it is updated by 9am every day (expected to be updated by 830am)

 - The "id" field must be 100% unique